 part/@name =”ClinicalDocuments”: (0..N) this is an optional and repeatable input that identifies relevant Clinical Document.

-part/@name=”ImageManifest”: (0..1) this is an optional and repeatable input that identifies the Image Manifest of the relevant images.
+part/@name=”ImageManifest”: (0..N) this is an optional and repeatable input that identifies the Image Manifest of the relevant images.

-part/@name=VIDEOS?.
+part/@name==”ClinicalVideo”: (0..N) this is an optional and repeatable input that identifies the the relevant videos

-The element <XDWTask> shall have only one child element taskEventHistory/taskEvent. characterized by startOwner = actualOwner = HT Requester and status = “COMLETED”.
+The element <XDWTask> shall have only one child element taskEventHistory/taskEvent characterized by <status> = “COMLETED”.

-3.Y.4.1.2.1.3 Task “HT Lead”
+3.Y1.4.1.2.1.1.1.2 XDW Task “HT Lead”

+The <XDWTask> sub element <taskDetails> describes the HT Lead task details:

-The <XDWTask> element shall have a taskData/taskDetails/taskType child element with value “HT Lead” and a taskData/taskDetails/status child element with value “READY”.
+the <taskType> child element shall have the value “HTLead”

+the <status> child element shall have the value “READY”.
-The HT Requester actor shall specify the HT Manager actor identified as a “notificationRecipient” for the task:

-taskData/taskDetails/notificationRecipients: this elements allows to identify user/organization that needs to be notified.
-If this element has one o more values, the same user/organization shall be identified as SubmissionSet.intededRecipient for the submission that will result in the publication of the Workflow Document itself.

-The HT Requester actor shall specify the intended owner of the HT Lead task in the <potentialOwner> element:
+The HT Requester shall specify the identified HT Manager in the <potentialOwner> element:

-taskData/taskDetails/potentialOwner: this element allows to “reserve” the task for a user or a group of user.
-Only identified users/groups can take in charge the task.
-It is out of scope for this specification to define how to identify users/groups.
+taskData/taskDetails/potentialOwner: this element allows to “reserve” the task for a HT Manager.
+The HT Manager can be a user.
+Only identified HT Manager can claim the task.
+This transaction does not define how to identify a HT Manager.

-The HT Requester shall specify the HT Manager actor identified as a “notificationRecipient” for the task:
+The HT Requester shall specify the HT Manager identified as a “notificationRecipient” for the task:

-taskData/taskDetails/notificationRecipients: this elements allows to identify user/organization that needs to be notified.
-If this element has one o more values, the same user/organization shall be identified as SubmissionSet.intededRecipient for the submission that will result in the publication of the Workflow Document itself.
+taskData/taskDetails/notificationRecipients: this elements specifies user/organization that needs.to be notified.

+The HT Requester could set the value of additional elements that characterize the nature and the execution of the HT:

+taskData/taskDetails/expirationTime: this element specifies a date/time by which the HT needs to be completed

-3.Y.4.1.2.2 HT Request Content Requirements
+3.Y1.4.1.2.2 HT Request Content Requirements

-The HT Request document can be created by the HT Requester or by another system.
-If the HT Request is created by another system, a mechanism to notify the Sender for the creation of that document is needed.
-This notification mechanism is out of scope for this specification.
-This specification requires that the HT Request document is structured in accordance to the XDS-SD profile with a base64 encoding of the plaintext OMI order message, using default set of HL7 separators.

-The HT Requester shall grant that this OMI message provides codes that are interpretable to all the actors belonging to the Affinity Domain.
+The HT Request Document shall contain the reason why the clinical case is submitted to Heart Team.
+The document contains synthetic clinical information on the patient.
+This specification does not mandate any specific structure for this document.

-3.Y.4.1.2.3 Document Sharing Metadata Requirements
+3.Y1.4.1.2.3 Document Sharing Metadata Requirements

+Document metadata for this transaction shall comply with the requirements in ITI TF-3:4 “Metadata used in Document Sharing Profiles”.

-This section specifies further Document Sharing Metadata requirements for the actual Workflow Document and for the HT Request document.
+This section specifies additional Document Sharing Metadata requirements for the both the Heart Team Workflow Document and for the Heart Team Request document.

-The document sharing metadata of the Workflow Document shall meet the following constraints:
+The DocumentEntry metadata of the Heart Team Workflow Document shall meet the following constraints: